mdheisser/Three-React-Template/README.md

 ## Create new sample

-- add a new file in samples dir with new demoClassName and copy code adapted from DemoTemplate
+- add a new file in samples dir follow template code
-- add new entry in Samples.tsx with sample name:
+- add new entry in samples/index with your new sample ref
-    `demoName`:'demoClassName'
-- directly access new sample with url: `localhost:3000/demos/<demoName>
+- directly access new sample with url: `localhost:3000/<SampleName>

 ## Usage with VSCode
 if you plan on using VSCode for dev, you can benefit from debugging feature directly in the editor.